Jaytex/soundcloudmixmaxapi/README.md

 ## What does it do?

-It allwos you to search for a soundcloud track by doing: ````/soundcloud [trackname]````.
+It allwos you to search for a Soundcloud track by doing: ````/soundcloud [trackname]````.
 It the shows a drop down list with the top ten tracks that match your search.
-Clicking on one them will leave a link to the actual soundcloud track.
+Clicking on one them will leave a link to the actual Soundcloud track.

 ## How does it work?